bjb2/valeloot/README.md

   opened, and `F8` then opens a local copy of the editor as a plain file instead.
 Everything else keeps working; the editor is a convenience, and highlighting is the product.

-An earlier version had no socket at all and shipped the editor as a file you opened yourself.
-It worked, and the process was miserable: find the file, open the right browser, grant a folder in a dialog.
-This is the trade, made deliberately and documented rather than hidden.

 ## Settings